Jo Jeeta Wohi Sikandar: Production

 The film was directed by Mansoor Khan, and written and produced by Nasir Hussain.
 Girija Shettar was initially chosen before she was replaced by Ayesha Jhulka after the first schedule.
-Akshay Kumar had auditioned and Milind Soman was signed for Shekhar Malhotra's role, before Deepak Tijori played the role.
+Akshay Kumar had auditioned, and Milind Soman was signed for Shekhar Malhotra's role, before Deepak Tijori played the role.
+Soman had completed 75% of his scenes before being replaced by Tijori.
 Aditya Pancholi was selected to play the role of Ratan, but the role went to Mamik Singh, as confirmed by DNA.

-The plot has similarities to the 1979 American film Breaking Away and is reportedly inspired by it.
+The plot has similarities to the film Breaking Away (1979) and is claimed to have been inspired by it.
 However, Mansoor Khan stated that he only became aware of Breaking Away after the likeness was brought to his attention, some time after the release of Jo Jeeta Wohi Sikandar.
 Both films have several similarities, including friendship, class barriers, bicycle racing, and parental relationship, but otherwise have different narratives, characters, motivations, treatment and racing rules.

-Filming

-Milind Soman had completed 75% of his scenes before being replaced by Tijori.
+Several scenes also reference American Graffiti (1973) and Singin' in the Rain (1952).